 7) Remember to celebrate your new habits – and not dwell on failures.

-If at first you fail (as we all do) or are inconsistent, be kind to yourself and just try again when you feel like it.
+If at first you fail (as we all do) and are inconsistent, be kind to yourself and just try again when you feel more like it.

 Making new habits significantly helped me move forward with my IBS.

 Go slowly but surely, and you could improve your IBS too.